How to Make Millions Before Grandma Dies: Legacy

 How to Make Millions Before Grandma Dies has been considered an atypical box office hit for Thai cinema, which has historically favored horror, action, slapstick or teen comedy films.
 This was echoed by the film's producer Vanridee Pongsittisak, who said "we did not expect this scale of success".
 According to Resonate, the film inspired its younger audiences to strengthen connection with elder family members, which was echoed by Pat, who said, "many [younger] people now taking their grandparents out.
 [The film] has inspired people to spend more time with their elders".
 In an interview with Variety, GDH associate director of business development Yanisa Hankansujarit stated this impact stretched globally, saying, "My family in the U.S. told me that their children started to come home more often [after watching the film]".
 She also argued the film helped bring family audiences back to theaters in Southeast Asia following the closure of cinemas and changing theater-going habits following COVID-19.

 Writing for The Korea Times, Esther Kim highlighted the commercial success of How to Make Millions Before Grandma Dies was part of a broader boom in Southeast Asian cinema between 2024 and 2025: during this period, Thai films made up a record 54% share of domestic box office receipts.
-Kim argued this upturn in performance was partly due to delays in American films being released in the region due to the 2023 Hollywood labor disputes, while Bruce Scott of Prestige argued this was prompted by an increase in foreign productions taking place in Thailand, citing Netflix's ฿6.5 billion (US$200 million) investment to support Thai filmmaking.
+Kim argued this upturn in performance was partly due to delays in American films being released in the region due to the 2023 Hollywood labor disputes, while Bruce Scott of Prestige argued this was prompted by an increase in foreign productions taking place in Thailand, citing Netflix's ฿6.5 billion (US$200 million) investment to support Thai filmmaking; US studios spent an estimated US$395 million in total producing films in Thailand between 2022 to 2024.
+In a feature by Thai PBS, several filmmakers, including Vanridee, supported this, stating that an underdeveloped local production ecosystem, such as a lack of independent producers, and funding shortages are preventing Southeast Asian cinema from achieving international success.
+She stated the impact of How to Make Millions Before Grandma Dies could be the growth of Thailand's creative economy: according to the Office of the National Economic and Social Development Council (NESDC), it was worth US$44.5 billion in 2025.
+This marked 8% percent of the country's GDP, with nearly 990,000 people employed in the sector across 93,000 businesses.

+In a March 2026 interview with Variety, Vanridee claimed the film's success prompted international studios - which largely engage with Thailand primarily for production services - to approach GDH to co-produce Thai films with global potential, commenting "[there is] trust in our storytelling [and] our ability to take those universal emotions and make them connect across different cultures".
+She also credited the success of How to Make Millions Before Grandma Dies behind the studio's intention to focus solely on producing original films which tell "modest, personal stories".